selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 Damian has over 20 years experience delivering technology projects as part of strategic transformation initiatives, with expertise particularly Salesforce, MuleSoft and its emerging technologies.
 As co-founder of recently acquired Tquila ANZ, Damian has experience in building teams and delivering enterprise solutions.

-**Dirk Van Onsem (Beyonders Collective Co-Founder - Business + Purpose)**

-Executive leadership corporate experience as VP at Nike Inc. leading large teams across 12 countries in EMEA, growing $3B+ annual net revenue, partnerships, and strategy.
-IEMBA from Vlerick Business School, Certified Coach & Facilitator.
-Recent facilitation work with Voltage Control team for Cardano/IOG Constitution workshops, including General Assembly in Buenos Aires (Sep-Dec 2024) and more recently the Midnight City Simulation workshop in Buenos Aires (Aug 2025).

-**Cassia Elizabeth Jayani Patel (Beyonders Collective Co-Founder - Science + Community)**

-Conservation, sustainability strategy, and multi-stakeholder engagement with international agencies, governments, private sector, and grassroots communities in executive leadership roles at nonprofit Oceanic Global, tech startup Anthropogenic, convener Earth One, and mobility startup Global Passport.
-Environmental Engineering degree from Columbia University.

-**Jamie Anley (eyonders Collective Co-Founder - Innovation + Storytelling)**

-Built and sold high-profile London-based creative design agency JAM Design after 30 years of mission-aligned design projects, cause marketing and leadership purpose quests.
-Co-Founder of Moving Beyond intersectional climate convener building community and bridging polarized siloes.
-Facilitator and inner work expert.

-**About BioHub with Crafters as the Focus**

-The Beyonders “BioHub” in Mallorca is a catalyst empowering island-led innovation in the Balearic archipelago bioregion.
-Our thesis is to address the underexplored opportunity to focus on place-based innovation and empower local changemakers.
-Like a venture studio we work at every stage of the project from inception, through team building, validation, MVP development, and ultimately financing and adaptive scaling (aligned with ecosystemic intelligence).
-The flagship startup spinning out of the Nursery will crack the market on biochar with a contextual, scalable, blockchain-enabled cooperative model for farmers.

-Beyonders Collective Website
-Sinal do Vale Website (first client of Beyonders and inspiration for the bioregional theory-of-change) Photos

 ---